Welcome

 • Tenancy in common is the default form of concurrent ownership, with no right of survivorship.

-• Joint tenancy features the right of survivorship; upon death, the interest passes to surviving joint tenant(s).
+• Joint tenancy features the right of survivorship; upon death, a joint tenant’s interest passes automatically to surviving joint tenant(s).

 • Joint tenancy requires the four elements: time, title, interest, and possession.

-• Severance of joint tenancy (e.g., by sale) converts the affected share to a tenancy in common.
+• Severance of joint tenancy (e.g., by sale) converts the affected share to a tenancy in common; remaining joint tenants may still hold jointly.

-• Tenants in common may transfer or devise their interest freely; joint tenants cannot devise their interest by will.
+• Tenants in common may transfer or devise their interest freely; joint tenants cannot devise their joint tenancy share by will.

 Key Terms and Concepts